 - Be realistic with the stuff that’s just sitting around.
 I had a lot of maybes from my closet purge so I finally took them to Goodwill and this is also a great way to teach kids one way they can help others.
 If your neighborhood has a local Buy Nothing group, that’s a great option, too, for stretching the use of items you no longer need.

 - I wanted to take some of my nicer strollers to the Baby2Baby charity cause I knew it would find a fantastic home.
 Churches take these items or of course, friends with younger kids.

 - My tip here is to have them come to pick it up on the day you’re cleaning so that it actually happens.

-- I had too much to fit into my bin, so I ended up piling them into my trunk and googled recycling centers.
+- I had too much to fit into my bin, so I ended up piling everything into my trunk and Googled recycling centers.
 I thought I was going to a small recycle machine but ended up finding myself in the hub of Santa Monica recycling and, wow, this is definitely not how I imagined it.
-There were people sorting through all of the stuff and it gave me a new appreciation.
+There were people sorting through all of the stuff and it gave me a new appreciation for what happens to our recyclables after they leave our homes.
 I was very glad to separate my items and put them in the labeled bins they had outside.